-Bank account payment methods.
-How can you send GBP to the exchange from your bank account: bank transfer, credit or debit card transaction?
+- Bank account payment methods.
+How can you send IDR to the exchange from your bank account: bank transfer or any other methods?

-Fees.
+- Fees.
 How much will it cost you to complete your transaction?
-Remember to consider the trading fees the exchange charges and any additional fees the banks or payment methods may add on.
+For example, A fee of IDR4,000 will be charged for bank transfers on Luno.
+Remember to also consider the trading fees the exchange charges.

-Processing times.
+- Processing times.
 How long will it take for you to complete your crypto purchase from start to finish?
-Some payments can clear instantly, bank transfers can take one to two business days.
+For example, bank transfers on Luno will be reflected in your wallet almost instantly, while others can take one to two business days.

-Supported cryptocurrencies.
-Which cryptocurrencies can you purchase directly with GBP?
+- Supported cryptocurrencies.
+Which cryptocurrencies can you purchase directly with IDR?
 Some platforms will only provide access to one or two popular digital currencies while others will offer a much wider range.

-Security features.
+- Security features.
 What protective measures are in place to ensure the security of your funds?
-For example, does the platform support 2-factor authentication?
+For example, does the platform support two-factor authentication?
 Where are your funds stored?
 Has the exchange ever been hacked?

 Answering these questions should help you narrow down your choices and find a platform that will work for you.